toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 ![Modelling AI Risks from EY](https://toobstar.github.io/images/ey-ai-risk-model.png)

-There is value to be applied from past experience on this topic.
+There is value applying past experience on this topic and presenting AI risks alongside existing risks helps to integrate their treatment with existing processes.

 Finally and most comprehensively for a complete understanding of tactics and risks related to AI the go-to frameworks of [OWASP](https://genai.owasp.org) and [Mitre Attack](https://atlas.mitre.org) now incorporate AI overviews which are as detailed as you'd expect them to be.
-MIT is also maintaining an extensive database of [AI Risks](https://airisk.mit.edu) which is worth being aware of.
+MIT is also maintaining an extensive database of [AI Risks](https://airisk.mit.edu) which is worth being aware of as well.

 ![OWASP Top 10 AI Risks](https://toobstar.github.io/images/owasp_ai_top10.png)

 My focus with this article has been on *internal* risks from the use of AI.
 There is significant evidence that the main "threat" from AI is from *external* bad-actors using AI to improve the effectiveness of their existing methods such as phishing using generated audio/video or harvested personal information to make their approach more credible.
 For examples of exploited internal risks the examples I could find relate to privacy, data breaches or bias.
 Many of the risks that have been documented above could be theoretical but it's comforting that they are being considered deeply and worth tracking these given the significant focus on this domain with such a broad variety of organisations.